 So if you are still up for it, the fun part follows.
 We will teach you how to prepare a pseudo-espresso, and what equipment you need for that.
 Spoiler: It’s dirt cheap.

 What Coffee Makers Can you Use as Espresso Alternative?

 For real espresso, we recommend you use a pump driven espresso machine.
 If you want real espresso and your budget is low, look at our selection of inexpensive espresso makers.
-If you have a more generous budget for your home coffee bar, you can take a look at our list of super automatics, or our review on the most popular semi automatic espresso machines.
+If you have a more generous budget for your home coffee bar, you can take a look at our list of super automatics, or our review of the most popular semi-automatic espresso machines.